tytydraco/yessleep/out/Hiraeth_or_Where_the_Children_Play_Captains_of_Industry_21.md

 The boy—William—kept to my heels no matter how I distanced, and I gave up quickly on losing him amongst the crowd.

 Golgotha, being as large as it was, was densely packed and although I never counted the heads of those I passed (I’m sure Boss Frank did so), the ones that were left were a sad few; only a bit more than one-hundred-and-fifty by a guess.
 That was what remained.
 How sad.
 I wished to dive into the theatrics, the dramatics of it.
 I wished to bring myself to ruin over the lost lives—yet there was some rotten core in me that believed it was deserved.
-Oppressed existed only because they allowed it.
+Oppression existed only because they allowed it.
 What should I have felt?
 I felt nothing too much.

 There was the hope of Suzanne—I’d cook for Suzanne and Gemma both and maybe I’d find a stick for Trouble, and I’d never feel misery again; this was a dream, I knew it then too.
 Misery was me and whether it was so by Mephisto or I put it there was irrelevant.